 To evaluate the efficacy and safety of interventions for reducing inflammation in people with familial Mediterranean fever.

-We used detailed search strategies to search the following databases: CENTRAL; MEDLINE; Embase; Chinese Biomedical Literature Database (CBM), China National Knowledge Infrastructure Database (CNKI); Wan Fang; and VIP.
+We used detailed search strategies to search the following databases: CENTRAL; MEDLINE; Embase; Chinese Biomedical Literature Database (CBM); China National Knowledge Infrastructure Database (CNKI); Wan Fang; and VIP.
 In addition, we also searched the clinical trials registries including ClinicalTrials.gov, the International Standard Randomized Controlled Trial Number Register, the WHO International Clinical Trials Registry Platform and the Chinese Clinical Trial Registry, as well as references listed in relevant reports.

-Date of last search: 21 May 2014.
+Date of last search: 21 August 2018.

 The authors independently selected studies, extracted data and assessed risk of bias.
 We pooled data to present the risk ratio or mean difference with their 95% confidence intervals.
 We assessed overall evidence quality according to the GRADE approach.

 We included nine RCTs with a total of 249 participants (aged three to 53 years); five were of cross-over and four of parallel design.
 Six studies used oral colchicine, one used oral ImmunoGuard™ and the remaining two used rilonacept or anakinra as a subcutaneous injection.
 The duration of each study arm ranged from one to eight months.